Rbho10/CITS3403_PROJECT/README.md

 - Subject-wise efficiency
 - Personalized productivity trends

 This application motivates users by giving them clear visual feedback using OpenAI API integration tool and enables sharing progress with peers or mentors.
-Simply click **My Friends** to add and view friends, or use My Subjects to create new subjects and log productivity sessions for each one.
+Simply click **My Friends** to add and view friends, or use **My Subjects** to create new subjects and log productivity sessions for each one.
 Once done, either view your updated dashboard insights or add another session if there's more you want to track.
-To share your insights with other ProTrack members, click the arrow icon in the top-right corner of any visualization container.
+To share your insights with other ProTrack members, click the arrow icon in the top-right corner of any visualisation container.

 | UWA ID     | Name          | GitHub Username   |